-In other words, it’s a good idea to have a domain other than your own company domain when you’re sending cold email campaign.
+In other words, it’s a good idea to have a domain other than your own company domain when you’re sending a cold email campaign.

 This practice will save your company domain from being blacklisted or suffering some other consequences and interrupting your regular emailing activities that have nothing to do with your outreach.

 Namely, if you’re onboarding a number of new sales reps on a regular basis, that means they will get new email accounts that haven’t been properly warmed up.

 Now imagine what can happen when every one of them starts cold outreach at the same time.
-Your ISP will notice unusual activity and boom!
-Your entire company domain is blacklisted and marked as spammy.
+Your ESP will notice unusual activity, and boom!

 Actually, there’s one more word of caution: